-This proposed Amendment replaces the first two of three proffers associated with the 2006 ZMA, which address (1) affordable housing and (2) cash contributions.
-The third proffer regarding the extension of "Road D" through the off-site Tax Map parcel 32-50 to Towncenter Drive and public acceptance of Road D will remain in place.

-To summarize the proposed changes, the amended PRD Plan includes an equivalent in-kind affordable housing commitment in place of Proffer 1, providing more than twice the number of affordable units as the existing plan.
+This proposed Amendment replaces the proffers associated with the 2006 ZMA, which address (1) affordable housing, (2) cash proffers, and (3) a vehicular connection through Phase 1 to Towncenter Drive.
+The amended PRD Plan includes an equivalent in-kind affordable housing commitment in place of Proffer 1.
 The cash proffers associated with the existing zoning (Proffer 2) pertain to housing types other than multifamily so would not be applicable under the amended plan.
 (As noted above, the cash proffers have rendered the approved plan not viable economically, so, practically speaking, none of the anticipated benefits would ensue if the plan were not amended.)
-As to the third proffer, that portion of Road D now known as Shannon Glen Court within Phase 1, has been constructed through TMP 32-50; the applicant is working toward VDOT acceptance of Shannon Glen Court.
+Finally, as described below, the rezoning amendment eliminates the street connection (Proffer 3) between Phases 1 and 2 for environmental, safety, and traffic reasons and provides an alternative, pedestrian/bike friendly connection.
+The previous vehicular connection is strongly opposed by the Phase I homeowners and is unnecessary for their enjoyment of the Phase 2 recreational facilities because of the planned pedestrian connections.
 The proposed changes and proffers are discussed in more detail below.